liflab/beepbeep-3-book/pre-markdown/use-cases/README.md

 As a first step to evaluate this query, we show how to calculate the statistical moment of order n of a set of values, noted E<sup>*n*</sup>(*x*), in the next diagram.

-{@img doc-files/stockticker/StatMoment.png}{A chain of function processors for computing the statistical moment of order *n* on a trace of numerical events.}{.6}
+{@img doc-files/stockticker/StatMoment.png}{A chain of function processors to compute the statistical moment of order *n* on a trace of numerical events.}{.6}

 As the diagram shows, the input trace is duplicated into two paths.
 Along the first (top) path, the sequence of numerical values is sent to the `ApplyFunction` processor computing the *n*-th power of each value; these values are then sent to a `Cumulate` processor that calculates the sum of these values.
 Along the second (bottom) path, values are sent to a `TurnInto` processor that transforms them into the constant 1; these values are then summed into another `Cumulative`.
 The corresponding values are divided by each other, which corresponds to the statistical moment of order *n* of all numerical values received so far.
 The average is the case where *n*=1.